 10. Avoid Exaggerating Friendly Interactions

-This also shows how much trust you have in your spouse that is unfazed by these exaggerated gestures of affection towards another person.
+This also shows how much trust you have in your spouse that is unfazed by these exaggerated gestures of affection or even the slightest of romantic gestures towards another person.
 Communicate to your partner your complete assurance of his or her faithfulness.

 11. Get Your Sex Life On Track Once Again